 - Are there any other towns named Paris?

-There’s no shortage of things to see and do in Paris, from the Eiffel Tower to the Louvre Museum.
+When visiting Paris, you will never be at a loss for things to do, from the Eiffel Tower to the Louvre Museum.
 But France has more to offer than just its capital city.
 All across the country, there are beautiful landmarks flocked by tourist crowds.

 From the coastline of Normandy to the cliffs of Brittany, there’s a wealth of natural beauty to explore in France.
 And, of course, no discussion of French landmarks would be complete without mentioning Marseilles and the Côte d’Azur.